selimchiki/AppleWatchFaces/readme.md

 - add some buttons to swap out a few watch faces for testing
 - start drawing the rings / fonts ( can test using default data )
 - choose current options in CVs ( after loading a new faceSetting )
+- add textures for backgrounds ( so we can have things like vinyl record ), if material does not have #, then try its name as a texture
+- save / revert for current settings
+- add a watch "frame" to the top left of the layout to better see what full screen textures look like